lokewaieu/tag-and-search/README.md

-# Cross Camera Person Tag & Search
+# Cross Camera Person Tag & Search using Person Detection and Person Re-identification
 This is an early attempt of a real life usage of a person search system.
 Person Search is loosely defined as a system where a camera is able to "remember" a newly seen person into its "memory" (known as Gallery) and subsequently, able to reidentify the same person if he is seen again.
 The method used in this system is a 2 step approach: First performing person detection, then performing person re-identification.

 Main features of this system include: